citynetwork/docs/docs/howto/openstack/magnum/new-k8s-cluster.md

 ## Prerequisites

-First and foremost, you need an [account in {{brand}} Cloud](/howto/getting-started/create-account).
+First and foremost, you need an [account in
+{{brand}}](/howto/getting-started/create-account).
 If you prefer to work with the OpenStack CLI, go ahead and [enable it first](/howto/getting-started/enable-openstack-cli).
 Then, in addition to the Python `openstackclient` module, make sure you also install the corresponding plugin module for Magnum.
 Use either the package manager of your operating system or `pip`:

 === "Debian/Ubuntu"
 	```bash